 - An understanding of a wide variety of complex reading texts, recognising implicit meaning and adapting own style and speed of reading to different texts and purposes. - An understanding of standard spoken language, whether live or broadcast, on both unfamiliar and familiar topics normally encountered in personal, social, academic or vocational contexts. - The ability to write clear, well-structured texts using an appropriate style, highlighting relevant salient issues, expanding and supporting points of view with supporting arguments (where relevant) and showing controlled use of organisational patterns, connectors and cohesive devices. - the ability to express themselves fluently, spontaneously and appropriately in a range of speaking contexts with little obvious searching for expressions or use of avoidance strategies. - The skills necessary for further study or employment, either in English-speaking countries or where English is used as the main medium of communication for business and commerce. - An understanding of the nature of language in different cultural contexts in order to build up competence in communication.

-Reading skills are tested through an examination paper.
+Reading and writing skills are tested through a 2-hour examination paper.

-Writing and listening are tested through an examination paper.
+Listening skills are tested through a 50-minute examination paper.